 1. Place the desired number of eggs in a saucepan and fill the saucepan with cool water until the eggs are almost covered, but not quite.
 Put the saucepan on the stove and bring the water to a boil over medium heat.
 Let the eggs boil for 7 to 8 minutes (7 minutes for a softer yolk, and 8 minutes for a firmer yolk).
 Remove the saucepan from the heat and immediately run cold water over the eggs to stop them from continuing to cook.
 Peel the eggs carefully (I find that peeling them under cool running water helps).

 2. Place the eggs in a plastic bag and add enough soy sauce so that they are covered.
 Press the air out of the bag and tie it shut.
-Put the bag in a bowl or container, in case the bag leaks, and put it in the refrigerator overnight.
-The eggs will be ready to serve the next day!
+Put the bag in a bowl or container, in case the bag leaks, and put it in the refrigerator for an hour.

 * Disclosure: I was compensated for recipe development and writing this post as part of my ambassador work as one of the Darling Dozen for Safest Choice Eggs.
 All opinions are my own.